Our Family History

 Over 90 Years of Family Farming

 Having a strong family heritage is not something to be taken for granted.
 As a family, we, the Davisons, feel blessed to be able to look back on our history with pride and admiration.
-This year marks eighty-seven years of family farming for Davison Orchards!
+This year marks ninety-one years of family farming for Davison Orchards!
 We have been growing apples since 1933, and sharing the experience with you for over thirty years.
 We love to share our orchard with others, enabling people from all walks of life to be able to experience the smell of blossoms in spring, to witness the miracle of new life in the animal barn, to feel the thrill of picking apples in a lush green orchard, and to taste quality produce fresh from the fields.
 Farming is beautiful, and eighty-seven years together has made us prouder than ever to be able to share it with you.
 Reaching such a milestone prompts one to reflect on where we have come from, the blessings and the struggles along the way, and where we are going.

 Looking back over history allows us to see how the decisions made by our predecessors effect what we do today.
 Our past is an example, and being able to work alongside the different generations provides a unique opportunity to learn from one another.
-There are not many workplaces where the three year old child has the privilege of working alongside the eighty-four year old great-grandfather.
+There are not many workplaces where the three year old child has the privilege of working alongside the ninety-two year old great-grandfather.
 We are five generations into our farm, and four generations are actively working together!
 Each generation has had their strengths and struggles that we can learn from.

 The first generation was a brave one.
 They were British citizens and soldiers, and while their family did have connections to a hops farm, I don’t think they would have called themselves farmers.
 Tom and May Davison had a dream of a better life, and so they took a huge risk, and embarked on a voyage across the ocean, and across Canada.
 They didn’t have a specific destination in mind; what they were looking for was an opportunity.
 They found it here in Vernon, amongst the sunny slopes and McIntosh trees.
 Life was hard, and like everyone in those days, they did what they had to do each day to make it to the next.
 They allowed themselves to be teachable, learning a new trade, a new culture, and a new way of life.
 Shortly after Tom built the farm house in 1950, he passed away, leaving his wife May to run the farm with the help of her seventeen-year-old nephew, Bob.